 It is Dudley Integrated Health and Care NHS Trust’s statutory responsibility to ensure that the services that it provides and commissions provide a safe system that safeguards vulnerable children, young people and adults.
-The Dudley Integrated Health and Community NHS Trust pdf Safeguarding Children, Young People and Adults Safeguarding Strategy (297 KB) sets out the strategic aims and priorities in relation to safeguarding children, young people and adults at risk of abuse or neglect which reflects the overall vision, strategy and objectives of DIHC.
+The Dudley Integrated Health and Care NHS Trust's pdf Safeguarding Children, Young People and Adults Safeguarding Strategy (297 KB) sets out the strategic aims and priorities in relation to safeguarding children, young people and adults at risk of abuse or neglect which reflects the overall vision, strategy and objectives of DIHC.

 The Government reforms of the NHS put patients and the quality of their care at the heart of the NHS.
 The Government’s commitment to patient choice, control and accountability includes support and protection for those in the most vulnerable situations.